TL;DR

 Japan Hotel Market Outlook

-The Japanese hotel investment market recorded approximately US$8.2 billion in transactions during 2025, according to data from CBRE.
+The Japanese hotel allocation market recorded approximately US$8.2 billion in transactions during 2025, according to data from CBRE.
 Osaka accounted for roughly 22 percent of the total, second only to Tokyo.
-Market observers expect transaction volumes to remain robust in 2026, supported by the weak yen making Japanese assets relatively affordable for overseas investors and the continued strength of inbound tourism.
+Market observers expect transaction volumes to remain robust in 2026, supported by the weak yen making Japanese assets relatively affordable for overseas custodians and the continued strength of inbound tourism.

-The Nomura-Centara transaction adds to a busy start to 2026 for Japan's hospitality investment market, with several other large-scale hotel deals reportedly in advanced stages of negotiation.
+The Nomura-Centara transaction adds to a busy start to 2026 for Japan's hospitality allocation market, with several other large-scale hotel deals reportedly in advanced stages of negotiation.